hafbau/formbricks/README.md

 ## 🚀 Getting started

-We've got several options depending on your need to help you quickly get started with Formbricks.
+We've got several options depending on your need to help you quickly get started with Fastform.

 <a id="cloud-version"></a>

 ### ☁️ Cloud Version

-Formbricks has a hosted cloud offering with a generous free plan to get you up and running as quickly as possible.
-To get started, please visit [formbricks.com](https://formbricks.com).
+Fastform has a hosted cloud offering with a generous free plan to get you up and running as quickly as possible.
+To get started, please visit [fastform.com](https://fastform.com).

 <a id="self-hosted-version"></a>

 ### 🐳 Self-hosted version

-Formbricks is available Open-Source under AGPLv3 license.
-You can host Formbricks on your own servers using Docker without a subscription.
+Fastform is available Open-Source under AGPLv3 license.
+You can host Fastform on your own servers using Docker without a subscription.

 (In the future we may develop additional features that aren't in the free Open-Source version).

-If you opt for self-hosting Formbricks, here are a few options to consider:
+If you opt for self-hosting Fastform, here are a few options to consider:

 #### Docker

-To get started with self-hosting with Docker, take a look at our [self-hosting docs](https://formbricks.com/docs/self-hosting/deployment).
+To get started with self-hosting with Docker, take a look at our [self-hosting docs](https://fastform.com/docs/self-hosting/deployment).

 #### Community-managed One Click Hosting

 ##### Railway

-You can deploy Formbricks on [Railway](https://railway.app) using the button below.
+You can deploy Fastform on [Railway](https://railway.app) using the button below.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/PPDzCd)